Arjan de HaanProgram Leader

 Arjan de Haan is the Program Leader of the Supporting Inclusive Growth program.
 Before joining IDRC, Aryan worked at the Institute of Social Studies (Erasmus University Rotterdam) in The Hague, where he was convenor of the master’s program in social policy and led the development of a database called Indices of Social Development.
 Before that, he worked for 10 years with the UK Department for International Development in London, India, and China.
 He also managed the Poverty Research Unit at the University of Sussex (UK).
 He has published widely and is co-editor of the Canadian Journal of Development Studies.
 Arjan holds a PhD in social history from Erasmus University Rotterdam (Netherlands).Iris BoutrosSenior Program Specialist

-Iris Boutros is the Senior Program Specialist based at IDRC’s Regional Office for the Middle East and North Africa.
+Iris Boutros is the Senior Program Specialist based at IDRC’s Regional Office in Cairo.
 She holds degrees in biology and international health and a doctorate in applied economics from Harvard University.
 Before to joining IDRC, Iris worked for the World Bank.
-In addition to advisory experience at the South African Treasury and Competition Commission, she gained private sector experience by co-managing the Government of Egypt’s small and medium enterprises private equity fund.
+In addition to advisory experience at the South African Treasury and Competition Commission, she gained private sector experience by working with Cairo Financial Holding, a private sector investment firm co-managing the Government of Egypt’s small and medium enterprises private equity fund.
 Francisco Cos-MontielSenior Program Specialist

 Francisco Cos-Montiel is a Senior Program Specialist with the Supporting Inclusive Growth Program.
 Francisco has worked extensively in Mexico, including as Director General for the Government of Mexico’s Gender Planning unit.
 He has also worked as a consultant to the World Bank, the UN Development Fund for Women, and the Pan-American Health Organization.
 He has published articles in English and Spanish on poverty, child labour, governance, and mainstreaming gender in policy development.
 In 2005, he was selected for an IDRC Professional Development Award and posted to IDRC's regional office in Latin America and the Caribbean to work on gender issues.
 Francisco holds a PhD (gender studies) and an MSc (social policy and planning in developing countries) from the London School of Economics (England).Ben PetrazziniSenior Program Specialist